See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

-The mission of the Office of Equity and Diversity Issues (OED) is to develop, implement,
+The mission of the Office of Institutional Equity & Diversity (OIED) is to develop,

-and monitor the University-wide Affimative Action Plan, as well as ensure the University's
+implement, and monitor the University-wide Affirmative Action Plan, as well as ensure

-adherence to Federal Equal Opportunity laws.
-The OED is responsible for the implementation
+the University's adherence to Federal Equal Opportunity laws.
+The OIED is responsible

-and enforcement of the University's Non-Discrimination/Affirmative Action policies,
+for the implementation and enforcement of the University's Non-Discrimination/Affirmative

-procedures, and practices to ensure that no person is discriminated against in employment,
+Action policies, procedures, and practices to ensure that no person is discriminated

-educational programs, and activities on the basis of race, color, gender, national
+against in employment, educational programs, and activities on the basis of race,

-origin, or disability.
-The OED enforces the Sexual Harassment Policy.
-The OED also
+color, gender, national origin, or disability.
+The OIED enforces the Sexual Harassment

-maintains and monitors University’s compliance with State and Federal civil rights
+Policy.
+The OIED also maintains and monitors University’s compliance with State and

 - Investigate complaints of discrimination based on race, color, gender, national origin,

 religion, age, marital status, and disability.
-The OED also investigates allegations
+The OIED also investigates allegations

 of sexual harassment and discrimination in hiring, terms of employment, tenure, promotion,